jlhalej/obsidian-ufft/DevFolder/Tests/REQ10XX/01FilesBeforeTests/targetnote1.md

 version: 2.0
 author: note-creator
 category: test-notes
+BracketTagAlreadyInTarget: [BracketTagAlreadyInTarget, BracketTag2, BracketTag3]

 empty_tag1:
 empty_tag3:
 priority: low
 last_modified: 2024-12-29T15:59:35-05:00
-custom_nested:
+customNestedAlreadyInTarget:
+  - valueAlreadyInTarget1
+  - valueAlreadyInTarget2
-  - value1
+  - valueAlreadyInTarget3

+custom_nested_Shared:
-  -
+  - ValueFromTargetShouldBePreserved1
-  - value3
+  - ValueFromTargetShouldBePreserved2
 ---
-CustomInlineTag:: Value of the customInlineTag SharedInlineTag:: Value from Target (should be preserved)
+CustomInlineTag:: Value of the customInlineTag SharedInlineTag:: Value from Target (should be preserved) InlineTagOnlyInTarget:: InlineTagOnlyInTargetValue should be preserved

 # Header 1 from Target
 This is the content under header 1 from the target file.